 Special topic days such as Year 2 space day, Year 1 Victorian School Day, Year 2 Holi Celebration Day, Year 1 build a home afternoon with parents (DT focus) and Harvest supper preparation and Year R Chinese New Year.

-2 Special event weeks a year to focus mainly on writing but with other curriculum areas included eg Mud and Stick week to focus on instructions and make it, do it, write it – “Spells and Potions week” to focus on traditional stories, instructions and writing outside to encourage boys writing and “Fantastic Fox and Wicked Wolves Week” where the focus was on bad characters in stories, descriptive language, dance and drama.
+Special event weeks during the year – to focus mainly on writing but with other curriculum areas included eg Mud and Stick week to focus on instructions and make it, do it, write it – “Spells and Potions week” to focus on traditional stories, instructions and writing outside to encourage boys writing and “Fantastic Fox and Wicked Wolves Week” where the focus was on bad characters in stories, descriptive language, dance and drama.
 This Summer 2019 we have planned a Bike Week to focus on physical development and motor skills, technology and science.

 Enrichment – local cluster and masterclasses eg dance, drama, environmental awareness

 International learning and Global awareness – Termly assembly focus on our wonderful world, the dangers it faces and how we can help by recycling, walking/cycling to school, saving energy and water in our everyday school and home life.

 Year 2 topic on Uganda focusing on our partner school in Uganda – Kagando Primary School, with a visit from Chris Lloyd who runs project Uganda for an immersive day finding out about real life for children in Uganda.

 Sports week at the end of July with children having experience of different sports – tag rugby, street dance, golf and yoga.
 School takes part in all inter school competitions with boy and girl football, athletics, cricket, quad kids and cross country teams.